hildakh/scheduler/README.md

 # Interview Scheduler
-A react application which allows users to book and cancel interviews
+A React application which allows users to book and cancel interviews

 # Technical Specifications
   React